hbctraining/Intro-to-ChIPseq/lessons/06_QC_cross_correlation.md

 ## `phantompeakqualtools`

-The [`phantompeakqualtools`](https://code.google.com/archive/p/phantompeakqualtools/) package is a tool used to compute enrichment and quality measures for ChIP-Seq data [[1](http://www.g3journal.org/content/4/2/209.full)].
+The [`phantompeakqualtools`](https://code.google.com/archive/p/phantompeakqualtools/) package is a tool used to compute enrichment and quality measures for ChIP-seq data [[1](http://www.g3journal.org/content/4/2/209.full)].
 We will be using the package to compute the predominant insert-size (fragment length) based on strand cross-correlation peak and data quality measures based on relative phantom peak.

 ### Set up